-4.2 On the left side of the “My Students” homepage, select the student you would like to assign a course to.
+On the left side of the “My Students” homepage, select the student you would like to assign a course to.
 The student’s name will highlight in blue.

-4.3 Click the “+ Assign New Course” button in order to assign courses to the student.
+Click the “+ Assign New Course” button in order to assign courses to the student.

 Select the courses that you would like to assign and click “Next”.

-Learning Order: If you select the “Units and Lessons must be completed in order” option, students will be required to complete all questions in each lesson before moving on to the next one.
+- If you select the “Units and lessons must be completed in order” option, students will be required to complete all questions in each lesson before moving on to the next one.

 Once the student reaches a checkpoint you will receive a notification in the activity tab.
 Click “Approve Now” to approve the checkpoint and allow the student to continue to next lesson.

-By setting the learning order to allow that student to take lessons out of order, that student can take lesson 4 with the rest of the class.
-If you use this tip in combination with pacing, you can let students access the lessons they need while preventing them from jumping too far ahead.
+A tip: There are helpful ways that the learning order and pacing features can be used together.
+For example, you’d like today’s class to complete Unit 1 Lesson 4.
+One of your students was absent and that student is only on lessons 2.
+By setting the learning order to allow that student to take lessons out of order, that student can take Lesson 4 with the rest of the class.
+If you use this tip in combination with pacing, you can let students access the lessons they need, while preventing them from jumping too far ahead.

-4.6 How to assign a course to multiple students
+4.3 How to assign a course to multiple students

 Click on the “+ Assign New Student” button.

-4.9 How to unassign a course
+4.4 How to unassign a course

 You can unassign a course if the student has not yet started taking the course.
 When a student is unassigned from a course, its license returns to the unused licenses pool and can be assigned to another student.
 Remember, if a student has begun a course, the license cannot be assigned to another student.

-4.10 How to restart or abort a course
+4.5 How to restart or abort a course

 You can restart a course that was completed or abort a course that is in progress.
 When restarting or aborting a course, student’s progress, answers, grades, and teachers’ feedback will be deleted without a possibility to recover the data.
 Please use this option with caution.